Reading together for 25 years

 Since the dot painting workshop held last February was well-received, our mandala artist, Aylin Peser, has prepared a new workshop on the theme of the Evil Eye, to bring us together with the fresh energy of the new year.

-In this two-hour workshop, we will combine the protective symbol of the evil eye with the calming and meditative effect of the dot mandala technique, and experience a pleasant activity that relaxes our minds by gradually flowing with the rhythm of the dots.
+In this two-hour workshop, we combined the protective symbol of the evil eye with the calming and meditative effect of the dot mandala technique, and experience a pleasant activity that relaxes our minds by gradually flowing with the rhythm of the dots.

 2025 Events